tinkerbell/tinkerbell.org/content/docs/setup/terraform/_index.md

 project_id = "235-23452-245-345"
 ```

-Make sure the API token is a user API token (created/accessed under _API keys_ in your personal settings)

-Terraform uses your `ssh-agent` to connect to the provisioner when needed.
-Double check that the right keys are set.

-Run the following commands:
+Otherwise, you can pass the inputs to the `terraform` command through a file, or in-line with the flag `-var "project_id=235-23452-245-345"`.

+Once you have your variables set, run the Terraform commands:

 ```
 $ terraform init --upgrade
 $ terraform apply
+>
 Apply complete!
 Resources: 5 added, 0 changed, 1 destroyed.

 Outputs: